About the Ageing Research Group

 - 15 July 2022: 2022 Sarah Cope Award and lecture: UC student transforming care of the elderly

-If you are interested in volunteering, employment or HDR opportunities please contact us.
+If you are interested in being involved in our research, volunteering, employment or HDR opportunities please contact us.

 The Ageing Research Group runs a short course Food, Lifestyle and Healthy Ageing in response to demand.
 This course is aimed at a broad audience including (but not limited to) older people and their families looking for advice on how to age healthily and healthcare professionals working in aged care or with older adults.
 To register your interest in this course contact us.